kontainapp/km/docs/testing.md

   * Good review (and comparison with others) [here](https://spin.atomicobject.com/2013/07/31/greatest-c-testing-embedded/)
   * Does almost all we  want (has a few shortcomings but nothing major - i.e. does not do parametrized tests, does not support test-specific setup/teardown - only per suite, etc), and very simple to install/use in the payloads.

+We also use bats-assert helpers, see https://github.com/ztombol/bats-assert or tests/bats-assert/README.md for details

 ## Code coverage

 We use gcov/gcovr for C test coverage.
 While `gcov` (the program generating readable coverage info from coverage binary files) is a part of gcc package, `gcovr` (the program doing nice html rendering with source code) needs to be installed, i.e. `sudo dnf install gcovr`.
 See [gcovr site](https://www.gcovr.com) for details